Eutelsat OneWeb: Intended markets

-In March 2021, OneWeb stated its market would be primarily to businesses, governments including defence, phone network operators and clusters of communities, rather than to individual domestic customers which Starlink primarily targets.
-Users willing to connect were advised to contact their local telecom operator.
+In March 2021, OneWeb stated its market would be primarily businesses, governments including defence, phone network operators and clusters of communities, rather than individual domestic customers which Starlink primarily targets.
+Users wishing to connect were advised to contact their local telecom operator.

 OneWeb satellite constellation

-Initially, the OneWeb satellite constellation is planned to have 648 small satellites in low Earth orbit (LEO) that can provide high-speed broadband internet to rural and isolated areas.
-As of January 2023, they have launched 544 satellites, with 542 being functional.
-The constellation is planned for completion by the end of March 2023.
-OneWeb engineers will then take a few months to test the system before commercial service starts in the fourth quarter of 2023.
+Initially, the OneWeb satellite constellation was planned to have 648 small satellites in low Earth orbit (LEO) that can provide high-speed broadband internet to rural and isolated areas.
+By January 2023 they had launched 544 satellites, with 542 being functional.
+The constellation was reportedly "technically completed" in March 2023, with 618 launched.
+OneWeb engineers would then take a few months to test the system before commercial service was expected to start in the fourth quarter of 2023.

 The satellites were built by OneWeb Satellites, a joint venture between Airbus and OneWeb.
 The satellites are in a circular orbit, at approximately 1200 km altitude, and transmitting and receiving in the Ku-band radio frequency.

 OneWeb's first six satellites were launched on a Soyuz rocket on 27 February 2019.
 The first large batch of 34 satellites was launched on 6 February 2020, and another 34 were put into orbit on 21 March 2020.
 These were followed by more launches in 2021.
 The Russian invasion of Ukraine in February 2022 meant that launches on the Soyuz rocket were suspended, and Arianespace had to find other launch providers for OneWeb.
-Satellite launches resumed in quarter four of 2022 using the Indian LVM3 rocket and the SpaceX's Falcon 9.
+Satellite launches resumed in quarter four of 2022 using the Indian LVM3 rocket and the SpaceX Falcon 9.